Chipotle Cinnamon Slow-Cooked Coconut Beans

 Heidi Swanson

 Whoa!
 Warm and soothing.
 I love love this recipe, yet, I love every recipe you give us.
 I served over coconut and cilantro jasmine rice with sauteed fresh spinach.
 I followed the recipe precisely with the exception of using cranberry beans.
 Thank you for helping me to successfully navigate my new life as a lacto-ovo vegetarian.
-Next month will be my one year anniversary of vegetarian life change and you have been there every step of the way!
+Next month will be my one year anniversary of vegetarian life change and you have been there every step of the way!5 stars

 Cathryn G C